 The Company's research and development efforts are intended to maintain leadership positions in core products and provide the Company with a competitive edge as it seeks additional business with new and existing customers.
 The Company also works with technology development partners, including customers, to develop technological capabilities and new products and applications.
-Total research and development expenditures, net of recoveries were approximately \$294 million in 2015, \$257 million in 2014, and \$148 million in 2013.
+Total research and development expenditures, net of recoveries were approximately \$295 million, \$294 million and \$257 million in 2016, 2015 and 2014, respectively.